-Beginning in 2006 we adopted SFAS No. 123(R), Accounting for Stock-Based Compensation, using the modified prospective application method and began accounting for our stock-based compensation using a fair-value based recognition method.
-Under the provisions of SFAS No. 123(R), stock-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as an expense ratably over the requisite service period of the award.
+We account for stock-based compensation using a fair-value based recognition method.
+Stock-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as an expense ratably over the requisite service period of the award.
 Determining the appropriate fair-value model and calculating the fair value of stock-based awards at the grant date requires considerable judgment, including estimating stock price volatility, expected option life and forfeiture rates.
 We develop our estimates based on historical data and market information that can change significantly over time.
 A small change in estimates used can have a relatively large change in the estimated valuation.

 We use the Black-Scholes option valuation model to value employee stock awards.
 We estimate stock price volatility based upon our historical volatility.
 Estimated option life and forfeiture rate assumptions are derived from historical data.
-For stock-based compensation awards with graded vesting that were granted after 2005, we recognize compensation expense using the straight-line amortization method.
+For stock-based compensation awards with graded vesting, we recognize compensation expense using the straight-line amortization method.